 In late fall 2021, the Asia Pacific Foundation of Canada (APF Canada), in partnership with SheEO and with strong support from the private and public sectors, will host the First Canadian Women-only Virtual Business Mission to Australia and New Zealand.
 As APF Canada’s fourth women’s business mission to the Asia Pacific, this mission will bring together Canadian women entrepreneurs with businesses from Australia and New Zealand to promote gender inclusive trade, support SMEs, and catalyze international partnerships between Canadian companies and foreign markets.
 The mission Chair will be Lisa De Wilde and the Vice-Chair will be Janice Fukakusa.

 APF Canada is proud to partner with SheEO to create trade opportunities for women entrepreneurs on this mission.
 SheEO is a “global community of radically generous women building a perpetual fund to support women entrepreneurs working on the UN’s Sustainable Development Goals.”
 Since launching in Canada in 2015, SheEO has gone global – most recently expanding into Australia and New Zealand.
 By working closely with SheEO, the mission will provide unique insights into how women around the world are creatively collaborating to solve some of the most pressing global issues.

-APF Canada is proud to be supported on this mission by INDIGI-X. INDIGI-X “facilitates the connection of Indigenous Professionals around the world, encouraging collaboration and economic growth.”
+APF Canada is proud to be supported on this mission by INDIGI-X, an organization that “facilitates the connection of Indigenous Professionals around the world, encouraging collaboration and economic growth.”
+INDIGI-X “facilitates the connection of Indigenous Professionals around the world, encouraging collaboration and economic growth.”
 Since 2020, INDIGI-X has offered a “platform for Indigenous Professionals around the world to work together, identify business opportunities and engage in international trade.”